 For validating the input you can make use of Bean Validation (

 If you've not yet tried JSF, I would recommend it.
 With some basic HTML + CSS knowledge, you can easily create a simple application in minutes.
 PrimeFaces also gives you a wide variety of ready-to-use components and you can focus on business logic.
-Writing just Java code (except some HTML) for your whole application is also a nice advantage as you don't need to maintain the frontend written in a different language.
-The integration with other Java EE standards (e.g. CDI, EJB, Security …) is also really nice and makes e.g. authorization and authentication easier.
-Once you are familiar with the concepts of JSF (read this book for an excellent JSF intro & deep-dive), you'll be way more productive and can rely on only one tech-stack.
+Writing just Java code (except some HTML) for your whole application is also a nice advantage.
+You don't have to maintain the frontend in a different language.
+The integration with other Java EE standards (e.g. CDI, EJB, Security …) is also an advantage.
+This makes e.g. authorization and authentication for your application easier.
+Once you are familiar with the concepts of JSF (read this book for an excellent JSF intro & deep-dive), you'll be way more productive and can rely on only one tech stack.

-Most of the time I would prefer JSF for a company internal application (no fancy animations/graphics/pixel-perfect UIs required) and at least consider the technology for an application with external users (if the available components meet your requirements).
+Most of the time I would prefer JSF for a company internal application (no fancy animations/graphics/pixel-perfect UIs required).
+Similarly, I would at least consider the technology for an application with external users.

-For more information, just browse through my other blog posts about JSF or subscribe to my #NEWSLETTER, where I also write about JSF:
+For more information, just browse through my other blog posts about JSF or subscribe to my newsletter.
+Here is a list of my JSF posts:

-- #WHATIS?
-JavaServer Faces: An introduction to JSF 2.3
+- JSF introduction: JavaServer Faces: An introduction to JSF 2.3

-- #HOWTO: Bootstrap a JSF 2.3 Maven project in seconds
+- Bootstrapping a JSF application: Bootstrap a JSF 2.3 Maven project in seconds

-- #HOWTO: Simple CRUD table with JSF 2.3 and PrimeFaces
+- CRUD with JSF: Simple CRUD table with JSF 2.3 and PrimeFaces

-- #HOWTO: Simple form-based authentication for JSF 2.3 with Java EE 8 security API
+- Security with JSF: Simple form-based authentication for JSF 2.3 with Java EE 8 security API